Sanctuaries in the Snow--the Shrines of Aspen/Snowmass

 This site, Sanctuaries in the Snow--The Shrines of Aspen/Snowmass, covers the mystical shrines hidden in the trees on the four ski mountains of Aspen/Snowmass: Aspen Mountain, Aspen Highlands, Buttermilk, and Snowmass.
 (A book about the shrines is available for purchase too; click on the "Purchase the Book" button to the left.
 All author profits from book sales are donated to charity.)

-Also, this site gives coverage to various plaques, memorials, displays, and other miscellaneous items existing on the mountains that are not shrines in the strictest sense.
+Also, this site gives coverage to various plaques, memorials, displays, and other miscellaneous items existing on (or immediately adjacent to) the mountains that are not shrines in the strictest sense.
 These items include mostly brass memorial plaques, memorial benches, other types of memorials, and statues, but also include other various items such as wooden signs, cabins, shacks, an outhouse, sculptures, lift chairs, ski boots, fake alligators, a tepee, an incline lift, and a bedroom, as well as a noose, a wooden chair, an elk head, walls made of skis, and many other various and miscellaneous items.

 The purpose of this web site is to catalogue and document these shrines, memorials, and items, and create a written and photographic record of them.
 They are all a part of the interesting ski history of Aspen/Snowmass, and this web site is intended to help preserve that history.
 In keeping with the local custom, this site does not reveal shrine locations.